beautiful-atoms/beautiful-atoms-docs/docs/source/getting_started/installing/index.rst

 Beautil Atoms provides a cross-platform script `install.py <https://raw.githubusercontent.com/superstar54/beautiful-atoms/main/install.py>`_ to automate the process.
 We recommend you try it first.

+Alternatively, you may use :ref:`manual installation` or use our :ref:`docker image`.

 How it works
 ------------